sidanmor/bot-boss/README.md

 1. Install the extension
 2. Open the "Bot Boss" view in the Activity Bar (sidebar)
+3. **Click on any VS Code instance name to instantly focus that window**
-3. Expand "VS Code Instances" to see all running instances
+4. Expand instances to see detailed information including:
+   - Workspace path
+   - Git branch and status
+   - Commit information
+   - Remote repository
+   - Process details (PID, memory, uptime)
-4. Right-click on any instance to:
+5. Right-click on any instance for additional options:
    - Focus the window
    - View detailed workspace information
-5. Click the refresh button to manually update the list
+6. Click the refresh button to manually update the list

+## Git Information Display

+For each VS Code instance with a git workspace, you'll see:

+- **Branch name** in the description (e.g., "main", "feature/new-ui")
+- **Uncommitted changes** indicator (*)
+- **Sync status**: ↑2 (ahead), ↓1 (behind) commits
+- **Detailed git info** when expanded:
+  - Current branch
+  - Working tree status (clean/dirty)
+  - Last commit message and hash
+  - Remote repository URL
+  - Sync status with upstream

 ## Features in Detail